be_ixf;ym_202312 d_03; ct_100

 Deal Selection Is Where It’s At

-Our current environment of rising rates, economic uncertainty, and sustained market volatility are creating a situation where experience matters as much as access to capital.
+Our current environment of higher interest rates, geopolitical uncertainty and market volatility is creating a situation where experience matters as much as access to capital.
 As the pressure on companies increases, it is even more essential to take a critical look at what can potentially increase the success of a private credit transaction.

-Favorable deal terms aren’t just about enhanced yield – the ability to monitor and take action are crucial to ensuring that companies can ride out economic downturns.
+Favorable deal terms aren’t just about enhanced yield.
+The ability to rigorously monitor and take action when necessary are both crucial to helping companies ride out economic downturns.
 And only the strongest managers can insist on both and bring deals to close quickly.

 A THRIVING MIDDLE MARKET LOOKS FORWARD